theramiyer/blog/content/post/2021/can-governments-control-prices.md

 So far, we spoke about governments in general.
 India has a federal system: we have State governments and the Central government.

-The {{< smallcaps RBI >}} works at the Central level.
+The {{< abbr RBI >}} works at the Central level.
 Repo rate cuts and printing money are not in the control of the State governments.

-When it comes to taxes, we have the {{< smallcaps GST >}}, which the Central government controls.
+When it comes to taxes, we have the {{< abbr GST >}}, which the Central government controls.
 State governments can propose tax cuts, but whatever they propose will affect the entire country, and so, the Central government will need to take other states into consideration when tweaking tax rates.

-State governments, though, have a good control over taxes on petroleum and alcoholic drinks, since those do not come under the purview of the {{< smallcaps GST >}}.
+State governments, though, have a good control over taxes on petroleum and alcoholic drinks, since those do not come under the purview of the {{< abbr GST >}}.
 But given that the Central government does not have a good track record of paying the State governments their due on time, will the State governments play around with what can essentially be their safety net?

 Fourth, the State governments do have the ability to start projects which result in some amount of government spending.
 But again, that will depend on how much the State governments have with them to spend.